-A great way of dealing with the stress on our seas, affected by human activities, is to make a maritime spatial plan.
-In accordance with EU Directive 2014/89/EU, the plan and the planning process can ideally address how different sectors collectively impact the marine environment and propose solutions and illustrate the effects on individual sectors.
+A great way of dealing with the stress on our seas, affected by human activities, when it comes to the use of different sea areas, is to make a maritime spatial plan.
+In accordance with EU Directive 2014/89/EU, the plan and the planning process can ideally address how different sectors collectively impact the marine environment caused by their use of the sea and propose solutions and illustrate the effects on individual sectors.
 The greater the proposed change, the greater the need for a process and a plan that can show how and in which ways human activities can be improved in order to decrease the burden on the marine environment.

 Conditions should be improved in conjunction with ensuring the sustainable growth of maritime economies, the sustainable development of marine areas and the sustainable use of marine resources.
 According to the EU directive, the need to monitor and evaluate the plans is a part of the process of developing maritime spatial plans that are to be determined by each EU country.
 The plans, to be adopted no later than 31 March 2021, should have an in-built process that covers monitoring and evaluation in order to verify they deliver results that take into account various aspects of the relevant plans and policies.
+This means that when each EU-country adopts a plan, monitoring and evaluation should be an integral part of the maritime spatial plan, whereby all principal decisions and details have already been dealt with.

 However, as this is the first time that many EU countries will be delivering a maritime spatial plan, there will be some general and country-specific methodical issues to address to ensure that the monitoring and evaluation of the processes and the plans will be focused on the relevant indicators and objectives.
+The first MSP-cycle will, for many countries, serve as a cycle to gain experience that could be incorporated and improve maritime spatial plans in the future.
+The first cycle will also serve as a base for further discussions regarding whether or not any responsibility should be taken for the coordination of monitoring and evaluation within the framework of marine spatial planning at an EU-level, within sectors or at a sea basin level.